David Benavidez: Benavidez vs. Morrell

-WBC light heavyweight champion
+On February 1, 2024, the two met at the T-Mobile Arena in Nevada, engaging in a highly competitive fight that saw both fighters throwing at a high volume.
+While Benavidez controlled most of the fight, Morrell scored a flash knockdown over Benavidez towards the end of the 11th, the second of Benavidez's career.
+However, following a furious exchange at the end of the round, Morrell threw a shot after the bell that connected on Benavidez, which prompted Thomas Taylor to deduct a point from Morrell.
+After a similarly high-paced 12th round, Benavidez won via a unanimous decision, with scores of 118–108 and 115–111 twice.
+CompuBox stats revealed that Benavidez landed 224 out of 553 punches, connecting at 40.5%, while Morrell landed 165 out of 601 with a connect percentage of 27.5%.
+With this win, Benavidez improved to 30–0, retaining his WBC interim light heavyweight belt and picking up the WBA (Regular) light heavyweight belt.

-On March 7, 2025 following his win over Beterbiev, the WBC formally ordered Dmitry Bivol (24-1,12 KOs) to make a mandatory defence against Benavidez.
-Both teams had until 8 April to negotiate a deal.
+On March 7, 2025, following his win over Beterbiev, the WBC formally ordered Dmitry Bivol (24–1,12 KOs) to make a mandatory defence against Benavidez.
+Both teams had until April 8 to negotiate a deal.
 Turki Alalshikh stated he was “no longer interested” in the bout and intended to put on a trilogy between Bivol and Beterbiev.
 This suggested that Riyadh Season would not be involved in the negotiations.
 There were rumours a deal was close to being agreed until Sampson Lewkowicz squashed them.
 He stated he had sent a large offer to Bivol's team and was yet to hear back.
-On 7 April, Bivol informed the WBC of his decision to relinquish the title, in order to move forward with a trilogy bout with Beterbiev.
+On April 7, Bivol informed the WBC of his decision to relinquish the title, in order to move forward with a trilogy bout with Beterbiev.
 With this, Benavidez was upgraded to full titleholder.
 Two weeks later, the WBA presented Benavidez with their regular world title.